 At IU, what is the Adobe Connect Meeting Service?

-Adobe Connect Meeting provides Indiana University faculty and staff with a web collaboration tool for administrative meetings and academic classes.
+Adobe Connect Meeting provides Indiana University students, faculty, and staff with a web collaboration tool for administrative meetings and academic classes.
 Web collaboration, or web conferencing, provides a virtual environment for sharing presentations, images, and desktop applications with remote participants.
-Adobe Connect Meeting also offers audio and video conferencing, text chat, a digital whiteboard, and polling.
+Adobe Connect Meeting also offers audio and videoconferencing, text chat, a digital whiteboard, and polling.
 Adobe Connect Meeting requires a web browser with the Flash plug-in and a broadband Internet connection.

 Note: Adobe Connect was originally named Breeze, so you may hear both terms used interchangeably.